-The technical proposal application package must be written and submitted using the online application platform, available at https://rise.smapply.io or submitted through the RISE@iucn.org email.
+The technical proposal application package must be written and submitted using the online application platform, available at https://rise.smapply.io.
 The application system and forms and guidelines are available in English, French and Spanish.
-Applicants must submit their proposals in English, French, Spanish or Portuguese.
+Applicants must submit their proposals in English, French or Spanish.
 Handwritten applications will not be accepted.
 The technical proposal application package consists of: